Web series

-A web series, also known as short form series and web show, is a series of short scripted or non-scripted online videos released on the Internet (i.e. World Wide Web), generally in episodic form.
-A single installment of a web series program can be called a webisode or an episode.
-The scale of a web series is small and a typical episode can be anywhere from three to fifteen minutes in length.
+A web series, also known as a short-form series or web show, is a sequence of short scripted or unscripted videos, generally in episodic form, released via the Internet.
+A typical episode of a web series can be anywhere from 3 to 15 minutes long (though some may run up to 20 minutes).
 (Note: "Today there are more than 60 festivals dedicated to web series around the world, and most of these operate with a requirement for submissions that two or three episodes must have been made, and that episodes run for a maximum of 20 minutes.
 Some have requirements for episodes to be shorter than 15 minutes.")
-Web series first emerged in the mid-1990s and became more prominent in the early 2000s.
+A single installment of a web series can be called a webisode or an episode.

-Web series are distributed online on video sharing websites and apps, such as YouTube, Vimeo and TikTok, and can be watched on devices such as smartphones, tablets, desktops, laptops, and Smart TVs (or television sets connected to the Internet with a media streaming device).
-They can also be released on social media platforms.
-Because of the nature of the Internet, a web series may be interactive and immersive.
-Web series are classified as new media.
+Web series are distributed on websites and apps, such as YouTube, Vimeo, and TikTok, and can be watched on devices such as smartphones, tablets, desktops, laptops, and Smart TVs (or television sets connected to the Internet with a media streaming device).
+Major OTT services, such as Netflix and Amazon Prime Video, are also including short-form series in their libraries, either as original or acquired programs.
+Web series can also be released on social media platforms.
+Because of the nature of the Internet, they may be interactive and immersive.
+As a form of new media, web series first emerged in the mid-1990s and became more prominent in the early 2000s.